MicrosoftDocs/dataexplorer-docs/data-explorer/white-paper.md

 ### Query optimization

 Once the initial RelOp tree is built, the goal of the query optimizer is to transform it into an efficient distributed query plan.
-Note that this initial RelOp has no notion of query distribution, it is just a tree of abstract operators where the leaves are table accesses.
+This initial RelOp has no notion of query distribution, it's just a tree of abstract operators where the leaves are table accesses.

 Query optimizer defines a large set of rewrite rules.
 Each rewrite rule can match a certain pattern of operators in the tree and apply some local transformation to these operators.
 Query optimization is achieved by iteratively matching and applying many rewrite rules to the RelOp tree.
 Most of the rewrite rules are applied unconditionally, whenever they match a target pattern of operators in the tree and these operators satisfy some additional constraints.
 However, some rules are applied based on the cost estimation (such as reordering of the Join inputs).

 Subsets of related rewrite rules are grouped into passes, where each pass performs a certain optimization task.
 For instance, one of the rewrites in the predicate push-down pass recognizes Extend operator followed by a Filter.
-If the filter predicate expression does not depend on the values computed by the preceding Extend operator, the application of the rewrite rule reorders the two operators (thus pushing the Filter down, towards the leaf Table access).
+If the filter predicate expression doesn't depend on the values computed by the preceding Extend operator, the application of the rewrite rule reorders the two operators (thus pushing the Filter down, towards the leaf Table access).

-Most of the optimizations performed at this stage are not specific to ADE and are common across many relational databases:
+Most of the optimizations performed at this stage aren't specific to ADE and are common across many relational databases:

 - Propagation of projections
 - Predicate push-down